 2016.
 With Chris Brickell, ‘Editorial Introduction: Writing New Zealand’s Sexual Histories’, New Zealand Journal of History, Vol. 50, No. 1: 3-12.

 2017.
 A. Wanhalla, ‘Intimate Connections: Governing Cross-Cultural Intimacy on New Zealand’s Colonial Frontier’, Law & History.

 2017.
 A. Wanhalla, Debating ‘Clause 21: ‘Eugenic Marriage’ in New Zealand’ in D. Paul, H. Spencer and J. Stenhouse (eds) Eugenics in British Colonial Contexts (Palgrave Macmillan).

-2017.
-A. Wanhalla, ‘Indigenous Women, Marriage and Colonial Mobility’ in R. Standfield, ed., Indigenous Mobility: Across and Beyond the Tasman World (Canberra: ANU Press).
+2018.
+A. Wanhalla, ‘Indigenous Women, Marriage and Colonial Mobility’ in R. Standfield, ed., Indigenous Mobility Across and Beyond the Tasman World (Canberra: ANU Press).

-Angela Wanhalla and Lachy Paterson, The Affective Economies of Dispossession, in Colonial Economies and Intimacies of Violence, eds.
-Penelope Edmonds and Amanda Nettelbeck (Palgrave Macmillan).
+2018.
+Angela Wanhalla and Lachy Paterson, ‘Tangled Up’: Intimacy, Emotion and Dispossession in Colonial New Zealand, in Colonial Economies and Intimacies of Violence, eds.
+Penelope Edmonds and Amanda Nettelbeck (contracted to Palgrave Macmillan).

 Angela Wanhalla, A “friendly invasion”?
-Maori Women, American Servicemen and the Legacies of Wartime Occupation in New Zealand in Women’s Experiences of World War II, eds., Sandra Trudgen Dawson and Mark Crowley (Brewer and Boydell).
+Maori Women, American Servicemen and the Legacies of Wartime Occupation in New Zealand in Women’s Experiences of World War II, eds., Sandra Trudgen Dawson and Mark Crowley (contracted to Brewer and Boydell).